 Despite being a common kitchen staple, there is a lot to know about extra virgin olive oil!
 The process of growing olives and milling them into oil has developed over many years, and has been adapted to a number of growing regions.
 Here is some of the basic, need-to-know information about extra virgin olive oil, addressing some of your most frequently asked questions!

 The different grades of olive oil are potentially confusing, but really are crucial to understand.
 They refer to how the oil was made, as well as its quality.

 Simply put, extra virgin olive oil is the fresh juice of olives.
 It should smell and taste good!
 Extra virgin olive oil is produced by mechanically pressing the olives, without the use of chemicals, solvents, or excessive heat.
 Extra virgin olive oil must not have any sensory flaws, and must meet rigid chemical standards.
-We follow those set by the Olive Oil Commission of California (OOCC).
-At California Olive Ranch, our extra virgin olive oils are certified extra virgin by Applied Sensory and the California Olive Oil Council (COOC).
+At California Olive Ranch, our extra virgin olive oils are certified extra virgin by third party sensory and chemical panels.

 FIRST COLD PRESSED

 First cold press is not actually a grade of olive oil, but refers to how extra virgin olive oil is made.
 In fact, in order to be extra virgin, the oil is required to not have been subject to any excessive heat during milling.
 Thus, the term first cold press is synonymous with extra virgin, and so if the olive oil is your hand is certified extra virgin, you can infer that is has been first cold pressed.